-The DD200 is equipped with tooling points on the underside of the unit in order to speed setups.
+The DD300 Direct-Drive Rotary Table is equipped with tooling points on the under-side of the unit in order to speed setups.
 One of the most time-consuming procedures in setup operations is aligning the head with the table.
-On the mounting surfaces, there are two 0.500"/12.7mm bored holes on 4.000"/101.6mm centers.
-The holes on the bottom surface are parallel to the spindle within 0.001"/0.025mm per 6 inches/152.4mm.
+On the mounting surfaces there are two 0.500"/12.7mm bored holes on 4.000"/101.6mm centers.
+The holes on the bottom surface are parallel to the spindle within 0.001"/0.25mm per 6 inches/152.4mm.
 Locating buttons are bolted in the holes and used for alignment in the slots of the machine table.
-This will give quick parallel alignment that will be adequate for most jobs.
+This will give quick parallel alignment that will be close enough for most jobs.